koii-network/docs/compute/metrics.md

 **Latency:**
 Latency levels are on par with leading cloud VM instances.

-    For reference, this is typically 20-30ms (up to 50ms) latency.
+    For reference, this is typically 20-30ms latency.
 Node location may influence latency.

 **Cost:**
 During our testnet phase, costs are provisional as **$KOII** is not monetized.